carpentries-lab/python-aos-lesson/_episodes/08-defensive.md

 ~~~
 {: .error}

-By Python standards this is only a slightly cryptic error message,
+It's fine that the program crashes
+(we can't continue if we don't know the units of the input data),
-but it's not entirely obvious to the user what the problem is.
+but the error message doesn't explicitly tell the user that the
-To make it crystal clear that the input file needs to have a units attribute,
+input file requires a units attribute.
+To make this crystal clear,
-we could use a `try`/`except` block to "catch" this `KeyError`.
+we could use a try-except block in the `main` function to catch the `KeyError`
-Rather than have the program halt with a regular error message,
-we could define a better error message.
+and re-define a better error message.

 ~~~
 try:
     input_units = clim.attrs['units']
 except KeyError:
-    raise KeyError("Precipitation variable in the input file must have a units attribute")
+    raise KeyError(f"Precipitation variable in {inargs.pr_file} does not have a units attribute")
 ~~~
 {: .language-python}

-While this is a nice example of a `try`/`except` block in action,
-keep in mind that in practice you won't always want to raise an error after catching one.
-If your script was looping over many files, for instance,
-you might want your loop to simply go to the next file if a `FileNotFound` error is triggered
-rather than halting and returning an error massage.

 ## Assertions

+Unexpected behaviour in a program can sometimes propagate a long way
+before triggering an error or perplexing result.
+For instance,
+if a calculation produces a non-physical value for atmospheric humidity (e.g. 150%)
+that value could be used in various downstream calculations of fire risk
+(combined with values for temperature, wind, rainfall deficit, etc).
+The final plot of the forest fire danger index might look wrong
+(or not, which would be even worse)
+to the scientist who wrote and executed the code,
+but it wouldn't be immediately obvious that the humidity calculation
+was the source of the problem.

+In order to avoid propagation,
+it's best to nip unexpected behaviour in the bud right when it occurs.
+A common way to do this is to add assertions to your code.
 An assertion is simply a statement that something must be true at a certain point in a program.
 When Python sees one,
 it evaluates the assertion's condition.